 The turning wheel of fortune lifts the avatar of solar

 Entrepreneurial life holds both attractions and unknowns for Sandians considering that path.
 In an effort to shed more light on the realities of starting a high-tech business, the Lab News is following the efforts of the fledgling company mPower to grow its own wings.
 On Oct.
 2, our first installment was titled “Why attempt the entrepreneurial life?”
 Following is the second installment on the mPower effort, from a perspective of two months later.
-To read the first chapter in this ongoing saga, go here.
-For chapter two, go here.
+You can also read the previous chapter in this saga here.

 Chapter 4: Staying cool as stress deepens

 In a cheerful red-plaid sweater and looking relaxed, Murat Okandan, CEO of mPower (empower), the solar start-up of which he is chief executive and sole employee, waved me over to his table at Flying Star, where he was enjoying tea and cookies.